What is a Debt Management Plan?

 - you will pay back all of your debts

 - your fiscal information will not be placed onto the Insolvency Register

 - you just pay precisely what you can afford and the DMP is made to match your personal situation and needs.

-If you utilise a Debt Management Company to manage your DMP you usually have to pay charges.
+If you use a Debt Management Company to manage your DMP you usually have to pay charges.
 These charges fluctuate somewhat from one firm to another.
 Charges are generally a set percentage of your monthly payment.
 An average monthly fee is 15% with a minimum of about £25 and a maximum of about £100.
-As you shop around, you will see that costs differ.
-Some firms charge upfront set up payments too for managing your plan.
+As you shop around, you will see that costs vary greatly.
+Some firms charge unfair upfront set up payments too for managing your plan.

 Since a DMP is flexible and informal, it isn’t as rigorous as other processes and for that reason can respond promptly in case you undergo a transformation in your circumstances, for better or for worse.
 If this happens, you should call your DMP Company and inform your liaison officer of any changes particularly with regards to your income and expenditure or direct communications from your creditors.
 Your DMP Company can contact your lenders, communicate any problems that arise from your changed situation and suggest solutions that satisfy both you and your lenders.